vturrisi/solo-learn/README.md

 ---

-## Extra flavour
+## Extra flavor
 ### Data
 * Increased data processing speed by up to 100% using [Nvidia Dali](https://github.com/NVIDIA/DALI)
 * Multi-cropping dataloading following [SwAV](https://arxiv.org/abs/2006.09882):
     * **Note**: currently, only SimCLR supports this
 * Asymmetric and symmetric augmentations
 ### Evaluation and logging
-* Online linear evaluation via stop-gradient for easier debugging and prototyping
+* Online linear evaluation via stop-gradient for easier debugging and prototyping (optionally available for the momentum encoder as well)
 * Normal offline linear evaluation
-* Everything related to pytorch-lightning (mixed precision, gradient accumulation, clipping, automatic logging and much more)
+* All the perks of PyTorch Lightning (mixed precision, gradient accumulation, clipping, automatic logging and much more)
+* Easy-to-extend modular code structure
-* Custom model logging with an easier file structure
+* Custom model logging with a simpler file organization
 * Common metrics and more to come (auto TSNE)

 ---